 - Enjoy some sauna therapy.
 Saunas are one of the best tools for eliminating toxins from the body via sweat.
-Saunas can be used 3 to 4 times a week up to tolerance with proper electrolyte and fluid repletion.
+Saunas can be used 3 to 4 times a week with proper electrolyte and fluid replenishment.

-- Make sure to exercise.
-Similar to saunas, exercise supports the cardiovascular system and can help mobilize toxins from the tissue to be eliminated via the bowels, urine, or skin.
+- Exercise.
+Similar to saunas, exercise supports the cardiovascular system and helps to mobilize the release of toxins from your tissue via the bowels, urine, or skin.

-- Focus on eating whole foods (and avoid processed/sugary foods) as the dense nutrient content and fiber will support the microbiome and allow for more efficient elimination.
+- Eat whole foods and avoid processed and sugary foods.
+The dense nutrient content and fiber will support the microbiome and allow for more efficient elimination.

 - Practice dry skin brushing.
-Use a natural vegetable bristle brush or loofa brush.
-Starting at your feet use quick gentle strokes, and brush over all the skin on your body toward the direction of your heart.
+Use a natural vegetable bristle brush or loofah.
+Starting at your feet, use quick gentle strokes to brush your skin toward the direction of your heart.
 Skin brushing is excellent for supporting the skin and lymphatic system.

-- Eat more liver-supportive foods that detoxify pathways and improve liver function.
+- Eat liver-supportive foods that detoxify pathways and improve liver function, including:

 - Root vegetables (beets, carrots, etc.)